 Saturdays and Sundays are the days when locals disproportionately visit, since most work 9-5 jobs and can’t simply show up to do this after work.
 If you’re a tourist visiting Walt Disney World on vacation, do DHS on a weekday.

 What time does Disney’s Hollywood Studios allow guests to enter the park?

-Disney’s Hollywood Studios opens the turnstiles around 30 minutes prior to official park opening time.
+Disney’s Hollywood Studios opens the turnstiles shortly before official park opening time.

 There has been no set time and this early opening of the turnstiles is not published anywhere officially.

 What time can off-site guests enter Disney’s Hollywood Studios?